maheshkhanwalkar/NioFlex/README.md

 NioFlex makes it so that you don't have to write low-level, boilerplate Java NIO code, rather you can focus on the server functionality

+### Master vs. Dev Branch

+This is the master branch, and there are very few edits that occur here directly - all of the development occurs on the 'dev' branch, so, if you are looking for the latest and greatest in NioFlex features - check out the [dev branch](https://github.com/maheshkhanwalkar/NioFlex/tree/dev)

+For those who want a stable current build, can either get the JAR from the Maven Central Repository and checkout the repository and use Maven to carry out the build process.

 ### Simple Echo Server

 ```